 10) Monotonicity of a function.
 Local and global minima and maxima of a function.

 13) Ordinary differential equations.
 The separable and the linear case.

-17) Topology in R^2.
-Continuity of a function of 2 variables.
+20) Continuity of a function of more variables.

-18) Differentiable functions of 2 variables.
+21) Differentiable functions in more variables.
 Partial derivatives.

 Part I) descriptive statistics.

 Univariate statistics: main chart (pie chart, bar chart, histogram e box-plot), measures of location (mean, mode and median), measure of spread (range, interquartile range, variance, standard deviation), measure of asymmetry (third moment, skewness index, Pearson's skewness coefficient) measure of kurtosis (fourth moment, kurtosis, excess kurtosis).

 Bivariate statistics: main representations (contingency tables e shattered plots), main measures (mean, variance and covariance), correlation analysis (linear regression and Pearson's correlation coefficient).

 Probability: probability definition (classic and modern), event taxonomy (independent events, mutually exclusive events, complementary event, union event and intersection event).
 Conditional probability.
 Probability of notable events.